Arturo Tabera Araoz: Cardinalate

 He was made Cardinal-Priest of San Pietro in Montorio in the consistory of 28 April 1969 by Pope Paul.
 He was appointed Prefect of the Congregation for Divine Worship on 20 February 1971.
 Pope Paul appointed him prefect of the Sacred Congregation for Religious and Secular Institutes on 8 September 1973.

-He died in 1975 in Rome.
+He died in 1975 in Rome and was buried in the Basilica of Sacred Heart of Mary, Piazza Euclide, Rome.